Levan Gruzinsky: Career

-Prince Levan was the son of Prince Bakar of Kartli who had followed his father Vakhtang VI of Kartli, the king of Kartli, into exile to Russia in 1724.
-Levan was educated at the University of Moscow and, beyond Georgian and Russian, commanded Latin, French, and German languages.
+Prince Levan was the son of Bakar of Kartli who had followed his father Vakhtang VI, the king of Kartli, into exile to Russia in 1724.
+Levan was educated at the Moscow State University and, beyond Georgian and Russian, commanded Latin, French, and German languages.
 Like many of his family members and relatives, he then pursued a military career.
-He served in the elite Izmaylovsky Regiment, attaining to the rank of second major of the Imperial Russian Army.
+He served in the elite Izmailovsky Life Guards Regiment, attaining to the rank of second major of the Imperial Russian Army.
 Levan was keenly interested in history and authored one of the first Georgian textbooks in world history, outlining the history of about 50 countries and peoples.
 Prince Levan died on 23 June 1763.
 He was buried at the Donskoy Monastery in Moscow.

 Family

-In 1752 Levan married Princess Aleksandra Yakovlevna Sibirsky (1728-1793), whose grandmother was sister of the Tsaritsa of Russia Agafya Grushetskaya.
+In 1752 Levan married Princess Aleksandra Yakovlevna Sibirsky (1728–1793), whose grandmother was sister of the Tsarina of Russia Agafya Grushetskaya.
 After the marriage Prince Levan moved to the village of Brynkovo, a dowry of his wife.
 Prince Levan lived 13 years in marriage and left a widowed 35-year-old wife.
 The couple had nine children, of whom, Princess Anna married Alexander Dadiani of the Georgian noble House of Dadiani.

 The children of Prince Levan with Princess Aleksandra Sibirsky were: